koundinya002/Telugu_ASR/README.md

 # Telugu_ASR
-Creating a ML based model for Active Speech Recognition in Telugu.
+Creating a ML based model for Active Speech Recognition for Telugu launguage.